 For over 100 years Warrington Walking Day has given an enormous amount of pleasure not only to those actually taking part in the Walks, but also to those who watch along the various routes.
 It is hoped that it will continue to do so in the years to come.

-This year's Walking Day will take place on 3 July 2015 - road closure information
+The next Walking Day will take place on 3 July 2015 - road closure information